code61/short_format_notes/_sessions/c3s4/5_email_templates.md

     The FruitApp team

 {% exercise %}
-1. Add a signup email to your `mongo1/app.rb` signup form from last time: when a user signs up they should be sent a welcome email as well as being sent to the thanks page.
+1. Add the required line of code in the `post '/'` block, to send a welcome email to the new user.
+2. Modify `views/email.erb` so that it (at least) contains the name of the person who just signed up.
 2. (Optional extension) deploy your app to heroku.
+You will need to add the (free version) of the [sendgrid addon](https://addons.heroku.com/sendgrid) to allow you to send emails.
+4. (Alternative extension) Clone down the project [https://github.com/code61/mailmerge](https://github.com/code61/mailmerge) and have a play!
 {% endexercise %}